usubram/slack-quick-bots/README.md

 ## Config schema

 slack-quick-bots uses handlebars template as a view layer for all bot messages.
 When `callback` with called with `data` it is rendered against the template.
-[Templates](https://github.com/usubram/slack-quick-bots-reference/blob/master/template/sample_tmpl.hbs) are live html and the data is inject into the template before it is sent to slack.
+[Templates](https://github.com/usubram/slack-quick-bots-reference/blob/master/template/sample_tmpl.hbs) are like html and the data is inject into the template before it is sent to slack.

 ```javascript
 {